just-cmd-1909/I/README.md

 # Pysilon Stealer
-# Hit Code then install as zip once installed extract the files and run Pysilon Enjoy :)
+# Hit Code then install as zip once installed extract the files and run Pysilon